 Disk Drill can recover lost data from any storage device recognized by your Mac, such as internal and external hard drives, memory cards, USB flash drives, and more.
 All major Mac, Windows, and Linux file systems are supported, including NTFS, FAT, FAT32, exFAT, EXT3/EXT4, HFS, and APFS.

 Step 2.
-Open Disk Drill 3 for Mac and find your device.
+Open Disk Drill 4 for Mac and select your device.

-To scan your storage device, all you need to do is click the Recover button next to it.
+To scan your storage device, all you need to do is click the Search for lost data button in the bottom-right corner.
 Disk Drill for Mac will automatically go through its recovery algorithms in the optimal order.